IVF Treatment In Hyderabad

 - There are too many follicles forming, which increases the risk of ovarian hyperstimulation syndrome.

 - Other medical concerns

 - If your cycle is cancelled, your doctor may advise you to change drugs or their dosages in order to get a better response during future IVF cycles.
 You can also be told that you require an egg donor.

-Egg retrieval your respective doctor's office 34 to 36 hours after the final injection and prior to ovulation.
+Egg retrieval at your respective doctor's office takes 34 to 36 hours after the final injection and prior to ovulation.

 However, not all eggs will be fertilised successfully.